michcald/fsm/README.md

 }
 ```

+### NFA and DFA Asserts

+You can find two extra composite asserts for validating an FSM as a NFA or DFA.
+These asserts are actually using other asserts.

 ## The Accessor

 The model component just defines the FSM's schema but it does not include any logic to change the state of a Stateful Entity.